 Given the above challenges, why should a small business bother with search engine optimisation?
 Surely it is a thankless task.
 For some small and micro businesses that is true but for others it is an essential task.

 Before diving into SEO it is really important to determine what return you might expect from your efforts.
 What is the value of small business SEO is a difficult question to answer.
 To a large extent, it depends on the business, its objectives and the strength of the online competition.
-You need to run some basic numbers.
+Now you have an overview of small business SEO, you need to run some basic numbers.

 Grab a calculator or spreadsheet and play with a set of conversion factors.
 Estimate how many website visits will it take to generate a sales lead.
 How many sales leads will convert to a sale and the profit on each sale.